 H&R Block has been around for more than 50 years and has a reputation as one of the most trusted tax preparers in the United States — and its tax software lives up to the hype.

-Although H&R Block's paid online versions require an additional fee for state returns, the downloadable versions of the Deluxe + State, Premium, and Premium & Business programs all include a free state return with your federal return.
+Although H&R Block's paid online versions require an extra fee for state returns, the downloadable versions of the Deluxe + State, Premium and Premium & Business programs all include a free state return with your federal return.